merkle-open/SitecoreBlog/docs/_posts/2024-04-16-11-steps-to-extend-general-link.md

 ### Create FormDialog (XML)

-Now it is getting wierd.
+Now it is getting weird.
 Telerik.
 Nothing to do with items.
 Doesn't Sitecore tell us everything is an item? \
 Anyway.

 As source look into your Sitecore instance at this path: \
 *\sitecore\shell\Applications\Dialogs\ExternalLink*

 Create a copy of `ExternalLink.xml` and name it like `ExternalLinkWithTracking.xml`.
-Now change some namespaces and add the additional informations like:
+Now change some namespaces and add the additional information like:

 ```XML
 <?xml version="1.0" encoding="utf-8" ?>